oren-ezer/cursor-recipes/sprints.md

 ## Backlog (P3)
 Nice to have features that can be implemented as needed:
-- #16 Implement password reset functionality
+- #16 Implement password reset functionality and password update functionality and exclude password from user_update endpoint
 - #19 Add email verification system
 - #28 Implement ingredient search functionality
 - #29 Add recipe image upload to Supabase Storage